leksansilva/Socket-Videocall/README.md

 ## installation

-install packages (npm i)

 install peer (npm peer -g)

+install packages (in the root folder: npm i)

-install backend packages (in the backend folder npm i)
+install backend packages (in the backend folder: npm i)

 ## How to run